corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 ## Access your node with Node Explorer

 You can access any node with Node Explorer using the node's login credentials.
-If you are accessing a local Node, you can use the node's RPC login details.
+If you are accessing a local node, you can use the node's RPC login details.
 To access a remote node, you need the SSH credentials.

 ![login](resources/node-explorer/node-explorer-ssh-login.png "login")